As the Supreme Court considers Roe v. Wade, a look at how abortion became legal

 "I'm afraid," he concedes, "that analysis is absolutely spot on.
 I think they [the justices] saw it as a very important landmark constitutional decision but had no idea that it would become so politicized and so much a subject of turmoil."

-Just why is abortion such a controversial issue here in the United States but not in so many other countries where abortion is now legal?
-Florida State University law professor Mary Ziegler, author of Abortion and the Law in America, points out that in many countries, the abortion question has been resolved through democratic means--in some countries by national referendum, in others by parliamentary votes, and in some, by the courts.
-In most of those countries, however, abortions, with some exceptions, must be performed earlier, by week 12, 15, or 18.
+Just why is abortion such a controversial issue in the United States but not in so many other countries where abortion is now legal?
+Florida State University law professor Mary Ziegler, author of Abortion and the Law in America, points out that in many countries, the abortion question has been resolved through democratic means — in some countries by national referendum, in others by parliamentary votes and, in some, by the courts.
+In most of those countries, however, abortions, with some exceptions, must be performed earlier, by week 12, 15 or 18.

-But an NPR poll conducted in 2019 shows just how complex--and even contradictory--opinions are about abortion.
+But an NPR poll conducted in 2019 shows just how complex — and even contradictory — opinions are about abortion.
 The poll found that 77% of Americans support Roe.
-But that number dropped to 34 % in the second trimester.
+But that figure dropped to 34% in the second trimester.
 Other polls had significantly higher support for second trimester abortions.
-A Reuters poll pegged the number at 47% in 2021.
-And an AP poll found that 49% of poll respondents supported legal abortion for anyone who wants one "for any reason," while 50% believed that should not be the case.
+A Reuters poll pegged the figure at 47% in 2021.
+And an Associated Press poll found that 49% of poll respondents supported legal abortion for anyone who wants one "for any reason," while 50% believed that this should not be the case.
 And 86% said they would support abortion at any time during a pregnancy to protect the life or health of the woman.

-All this would seem to suggest that there is overwhelming support for abortion rights earlier in pregnancy, but less support later in the pregnancy, and overwhelming support for abortions at any time to protect the life, or importantly, the health, of the mother.
+All this would seem to suggest that there is overwhelming support for abortion rights earlier in pregnancy, but less support later in pregnancy, and overwhelming support for abortions at any time to protect the life or, importantly, the health of the mother.
 That, however, is not where the abortion debate is in the 25 or so states that have enacted very strict anti-abortion laws, including outright bans, in hopes that the Supreme Court will overturn Roe.